AhmedSamirScience/Material-Design-3-Android-Hub-Guide/README.md

 # My Working References

-This repository contains a curated list of useful tools and resources that I frequently use in my Android development projects.
+This branch contains a curated list of useful tools and resources that I frequently use in my Android development projects.

 ## Tools